 2-channel HD video, 5.1 audio, 26 minutes, 2013

-Zaum Tractor is a 2-screen video work filmed throughout Southern Russia as part of the artists’ 3-month residency in Rostov-on-Don.
-Zaum Tractor addresses notions of freedom and collectivity - contradictory forces within contemporary Russia - sweeping past tractor races, church bells, river barges and the religious and military ceremonies of modern-day cossacks.
+Zaum Tractor considers the tension between freedom and collectivity—contradictory forces within contemporary Russia—sweeping past tractor races, church bells, river barges and the religious and military ceremonies of modern-day cossacks.

-What emerges is a portrait filled with parallels and oppositions, of a complex country that moves backwards as it moves forwards.
+Zaum Tractor is a speculative portrait filled with parallels and oppositions, of a complex country that moves backwards as it moves forwards.

 'Sonia Leber and David Chesworth revisit Russia and its tense ideological history… One [moment] comes from a sequence where beautiful young people scale the broken masonry of a ruined building.
 Wearing nothing but bathers, they perch precariously on ledges or beams; and every so often, one of them plunges into deep water below.
 Set in a pre-revolutionary warehouse, this idyll has no industrial prowess; on the contrary, it takes place where progress has failed and the human spectacle is a remnant of some ritual of heroic youth, no longer organised but random, sublime and wilfully voyeuristic.
 It's a portrait of a new life after ideology, beautiful, capricious and aimless.'